githubpartners/microsoft-learn/github/github-actions-automate-tasks/includes/3b-resuable-workflows.md

 - `job_name` - the name of the job that was run.
 - `job_workflow_ref` - the workflow file that was used, in the form {owner}/{repo}/{path}/{filename}@{ref}.
 For a job that calls another workflow, this identifies the called workflow.

-## How do resuable workflows compare to composite actions
+## How do reusable workflows compare to composite actions

 Composite actions enable you to combine multiple actions into a single action that you can then insert into any workflow.
 This means you can refactor long YAML workflow files into much smaller files.
 This saves a fair amount of copying and pasting.
 For example, if your job needs to run on a specific runner or machine, you need to use reusable workflows.
 Composite actions don’t specify this type of thing.
 Composite actions are intended to be more isolated and generic.

-Below are some key differences between resuable workflows and composite actions.
+Below are some key differences between reusable workflows and composite actions.

 |   Reusable workflows    |                                                                                                                   Composite actions
 |--------------|------------------|